-Disclaimer: this program is not practical, it requires training for 2 months straight in a row every day, and it’s purely a thought experiment I had as to how I would change someone’s health and physique in the short and most efficient usage of time possible.
+Disclaimer: this program is pragmatic and brutally effective, it requires training for 2 months straight in a row every day, and it’s purely a thought experiment I had as to how I would change someone’s health and physique in the short and most efficient usage of time possible.

 So, who's ever wondered how fast they could change their health and physique, if you decided to train every day?

 This is something I've had to consider and implement in the past with clients.
 When I was a personal trainer in Hollywood, I had clients that worked in the entertainment industry.

 More than once, I was asked to change their body as fast as possible, as they had a scene, photo shoot, filming that required them to be in a state of undress.
 And, of course, they wanted to look the best they could possibly look on camera.

 Now, this is not a reasonable request by any means.
 And trying to rapidly change your body in 6, 7, 8 weeks, or even 4 weeks, there is only so much you can do.